 The Annunciation Cathedral hosted the Russian royal families' private Orthodox church services.
 It was connected to the personal chambers of the tsar.
 The pristine facade and golden domes of the cathedral make it a picturesque element to Cathedral Square.

 Ivan the Terrible had the church rebuilt to replace a previous church that stood on the same location.
-After he married his fourth wife and was prevented from attending services due to the rules of Russian Orthodoxy, he stood on the porch that was subsequently rebuilt along with the construction of the new church.
-You can see it in the left of this picture, with stairs leading up to the covered porch.
+After he married his fourth wife and was prevented from attending services due to the rules of Russian Orthodox, he stood on the porch that was subsequently rebuilt along with the construction of the new church.

 For 600 years, a bell tower has always stood at the site of the Ivan the Great Bell Tower.
 Boris Gudonov ordered it to be heightened so that it would be the tallest building in Moscow.
 Until the 19th century, no buildings in Moscow were permitted to be taller than the Ivan the Great Bell Tower.